Choosing a new name

 Further information and useful documents

 The most common reason for issuing a new passport in a new name is after marriage.
-You can read more about that here.
+We have an article about changing your name on marriage.

 You may be interested in using our free deed poll template that allows you to change your name without involving any third party solicitors or companies.